euro-cordex/tables/README.md

 ## Domains

-!warning!
-The domain tables for `py-cordex` are now downloaded from [here](https://github.com/WCRP-CORDEX/domain-tables).
+:warning: The domain tables for `py-cordex` are now downloaded from [here](https://github.com/WCRP-CORDEX/domain-tables).
 All domain definitions have now been merged into [one table](https://github.com/WCRP-CORDEX/domain-tables/blob/main/rotated-latitude-longitude.csv).

 Contains tables with cordex domains and definitions in rotated coordinates.
 The data is mostly based on the [Cordex archive specifications](https://is-enes-data.github.io/cordex_archive_specifications.pdf).